JhuangLab/BioInstaller/README.md

   - More attention for those software and database resource that not be included in the other software warehouse
   - Extendible
-  - Craw the source code and version information from the original site
+  - Download the source code and version information from the original site
   - One step installation or download software and databases (Partial dependence supported)
   - A software and database resources pool

 ## Installation